Date: April 21, 2026

 Maybe the most distinctive part is that this resource is built around community.

-There’s a forum where learners and contributors can suggest revisions, flag areas that need clarification, propose new topics, and even get involved in writing future chapters.
+There’s a forum where learners and contributors can suggest revisions, flag areas that need clarification, propose new topics, and even contribute to writing future chapters.
 This was inspired by the community around Don’t Forget the Bubbles.

-It changes the relationship between audience and resource.
+It changes the relationship between the audience and the resource.
 You’re not just passively consuming content.
 You can help shape what comes next.

 For our audience: